Viewing and Analyzing Measurement Data

 The color information of a patch/color point (i.e., color name, device value, Lab value) is displayed when moving the mouse over that color point and the affected point is highlighted.

 Compare with ICC profile: Enable the checkbox to select an ICC profile from the drop-down list.
-The gamut of the selected profile will be shown as transparent light gray allowing to compare with the measurement data.
+The gamut of the selected profile will be shown as transparent light gray allowing you to compare it with the measurement data.

 TVI - Tone Value Increase